homepage

 I grew up on small farms in Bontdolgadfan and Llandinam, Montgomeryshire, Mid Wales.

-I left school aged 15 without qualifications and went on to serve an apprenticeship as electrician for the Department of the Environment (DOE/PSA) at RAF Sealand near Chester.
+I went to school at Llanidloes High School.
+I left aged 15 without qualifications and went on to serve an apprenticeship as electrician for the Department of the Environment (DOE/PSA) at RAF Sealand near Chester.
 This included a small period seconded to RAE (Royal Aircraft Establishment) Aberporth.
 For a period, I lived at the YMCA in Chester.

 While based at RAF Sealand, I joined a Folk group with three other lads.
 We played at pubs and folk clubs around the area and had a weekly residency in Barmouth.
 I was lead singer.